 Each year, the EBAA awards the Pilot Research Grants to fund proposals specifically concerned with issues directly related to eye banking and/or corneal transplantation.
-The recipients are selected during the Annual Meeting in June and the grants are awarded in July.
+Preference is given to pilot projects, well-defined short-term protocols, and initial studies directed toward new research initiatives.

 - Physicians, including corneal surgeons, and other eye care specialists